-1. Two structured assignments in which the apprentice provides detailed evidence on how they carry out the role in their organisation.
-One of these focuses more on the technical aspects of the role and the other more on the behavioural aspects.
+- 1. A structured assignment in which the apprentice provides detailed evidence on how they carry out the role in their organisation.
+This will cover both the core of the Standard and their chosen specialist option. - 2.
+A Professional Discussion that explores their responses in the assignment and how the assignment has been produced, as well as focusing on the softer skills of the Standard and how well they are performing in their role.

-Both focus on demonstrating that the apprentice has met the requirements of the Standard.

-2. A Professional Discussion that explores their responses in the assignments, how the assignments have been produced and how well apprentices are performing in their role.